 The Selection Committee is co–chaired by the Attorney General and the President of the Malaysian Bar, and has five members in all.
-The Bar Council will serve as the Secretariat for the Selection Committee.
-All applications should therefore be directed to the Bar Council, using the forms prescribed by the new legislation and the rules to be made thereunder.
-These are still in the process of being finalised.
-In addition, the Selection Committee will draw up guidelines and notes — which will be made publicly known — to indicate how it intends to apply the regulations.
+The Bar Council serves as the Secretariat for the Selection Committee.
+All applications should therefore be directed to the Bar Council, using the forms prescribed by the legislation, the rules, and the guidance notes.

 All International Partnerships, QFLFs and foreign lawyers employed by Malaysian law firms have to comply with the same rules and regulations governing advocates and solicitors in Peninsular Malaysia.

 The Amendment Act that was passed on 13 July 2012 introduced a new subsection, which reads as follows:

 37(2A) Any unauthorized person who does or solicits the right to do any act which is customarily within the function or responsibility of an advocate and solicitor, including but not limited to advising on law, whether Malaysian or otherwise, unless he proves that the act was not done for or in expectation of any fee, gain or reward, be guilty of an offence under this subsection.

 The Malaysian Bar received feedback, from both foreign law firms and Malaysian banking and corporate entities, that the above prohibition is wide, and unnecessarily restricts the latter’s freedom to instruct counsel of its choice in international transactions that do not involve Malaysian law.